-- Bring artichokes to simmer and cook for 15 minutes.
+- Bring artichokes to a simmer and cook for 15 minutes.
 Remove from water and set aside to cool.

 - Drop artichokes into fryer and fry until golden brown and crispy, about 3 minutes.
-Remove from oil and season.
+Remove from oil and season with salt and pepper.

 - Plate the eggs sardou: Place ¼ cup creamed spinach in center of four warm plates.
 Place two artichokes on top of spinach, side by side.
 Top each artichoke with poached egg, then spoon choron sauce over top.
 Garnish with paprika and chervil sprigs.

 - Heat crushed tomatoes and chervil sprigs in a small saucepan over medium heat.
 Cook until there is no more liquid and purée is reduced to about 1 tablespoon.
 Discard chervil sprigs and set tomato purée aside.

 - Place cubed butter in a small, microwave-safe bowl and heat on high until butter is completely melted, about 2½ minutes.
 Let sit for a few minutes, skimming off any foam on top.
 Pour clear yellow butter into another dish, avoiding any milk solids that have settled on bottom.
 Set aside clarified butter.

 - Combine egg yolks and lemon juice in a small saucepan and cook over low heat, whisking briskly until it starts to thicken.
 (Note: You may need to move pan on and off heat to control temperature in order to not scramble the yolks.)

 - Once thickened, use a ladle to slowly drizzle half the clarified butter into egg mixture while whisking constantly.
 Thin sauce a bit with 1 tablespoon water to prevent it from getting too tight and breaking.
 Continue adding remaining butter while whisking until you have a thick, silky, emulsified sauce.